 Fringed Bleeding Heart

-Native to northeastern U.S. Forms tidy clump 1–1 1/2 ft. high and wide.
+Native to the northeastern U.S. Forms a tidy clump 1–1 1/2 ft. high and wide.
 Blue-gray basal leaves are more finely divided than those of D. formosa.
 Deep rose-pink flowers with short, rounded spurs bloom from midspring into summer.
 Cut back for second growth and occasional repeat bloom.
 Does not spread by rhizomes but may extend itself by self-sowing.